-The Shared Solar portion of the array at Middleton Municipal Airport has a capacity of 3.5 MW.
-We estimate the Shared Solar portion of this array will produce more than 6 million kWh in its first year of operation.
+The Shared Solar portion of the array at Middleton Municipal Airport has a capacity of 3.5 megawatts.
+The Shared Solar portion of this array produced more than 5.5 million kWh in each of its first three years of operation.

 Are participants paying to own part of the solar array?